linkerd/website/linkerd.io/content/2/features/ha.md

 linkerd install --ha | kubectl apply -f
 ```

-You can override certain aspects of the HA behavior at installation time by passing
+You can override certain aspects of the HA behavior at installation time by
-other flags to
+passing other flags to install.
+For example, you can override the number of
-.
-For example,
-to

-You can also override the amount of controller replicas that you wish to run by
-passing in the `--controller-replicas` flag
+replicas for critical components with the `--controller-replicas` flag:

 ```bash
 linkerd install --ha --controller-replicas=2 | kubectl apply -f
 ```

+See the full [`install` CLI documentation](/2/reference/cli/install/) for
+reference.

 ## Critical components